Anaerolineaceae

-Anaerolineaceae is a family of bacteria from the order of Anaerolineales.
+Anaerolineaceae is a family of bacteria in the order Anaerolineales.

 Anaerolineaceae bacteria occur in marine sediments.
 There are a total of twelve genera in this family, most of which only encompass one species.
 All known members of the family are Gram-negative and non-motile.
 They also do not form bacterial spores and are either mesophilic or thermophilic obligate anaerobes.
 It is also known that all species in this family are chemoheterotrophs.

 History

-The first species discovered in the family Anaerolineaceae was the species Anaerolinea thermophila, with a report on the matter written by Yuji Sekiguchi et. al. in 2003.
+The first species discovered in the family Anaerolineaceae was the species Anaerolinea thermophila, with a report on the matter written by Yuji Sekiguchi et al. in 2003.
 It was isolated alongside the bacterial species Caldilinea aerophila, a facultative anaerobe.
 The discovery of these two specimens prompted the addition of a new subphylum in bacterial taxonomy.

 Phylogeny

 The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).